Shaving Soap - What Is It and Why Use It

 The range of shaving soaps available to the wet shaver is vast and varied.
-From traditional, tallow based hard soaps such as Mitchells Wool Fat, 100% vegetable based hard soap such as Saponificio Varesino, through to soft shaving soaps from Extro Cosmesi and Cella to all-vegan soaps made from natural plant oils such as Nanny's Silly Soaps and the Executive Shaving Company Deluxe Soft Shaving Soap.
+From traditional, tallow based hard soaps such as Mitchells Wool Fat, 100% vegetable based hard soap such as Saponificio Varesino, through to soft shaving soaps from Extro Cosmesi and Proraso to all-vegan soaps made from natural plant oils.

 Shaving soap is a toiletry consisting of a preparation of soap and fatty acids that forms a rich lather for softening the beard before shaving and delivering a creamy base that allows the razor blade to glide over the surface of the skin.
 The term shaving soap typically refers to a hard type of soap that you need to whip into a lather using a shaving brush.
 More popular these days are soft soaps which lather faster with a shaving brush.